The Ultimate Guide to Driver Behavior Monitoring in Car Sharing

 With the right technology, monitoring your customer’s driving behavior is a fairly straightforward solution for car sharing.
 You’ll need to install telematics systems with built-in accelerometers in your vehicles.
 You’ll also need to set up parameters in your fleet management software to be notified of incidents only above a certain severity level.

-Speeding.
 A telematics device inside your vehicle will be able to accurately determine its speed and location using GPS technology.
 This data will then be compared to the speed limits on the roads where the vehicle was tracked.
 To prevent getting too many speeding notifications where your customers are going only slightly over the limit, you can set your own notification parameters.
 If your customers exceed the speed limit by your set parameter, you’ll get a speeding event notification with additional info about top speed, duration, location, and the speed limit on that section of road.
-All of this information is viewable at a glance on your dashboard, connected to the trip and rental period in case you want to trace the driver behavior of this customer for exclusion of your services.
+All of this information is viewable at a glance on your dashboard, connected to the trip and rental period.

-Crash detection.
-Typically, the way driver behavior monitoring systems determine a crash is different from how the determine harsh braking or cornering events.
+Typically, the way driver behavior monitoring systems determine a crash is different from how they determine harsh braking or cornering events.
 A key difference is the amount of force the vehicle is exposed to.
 Typically, a force of 0.5G can be considered as aggressive cornering or braking, 1G will make the tires squeal, and anything higher than 1.5G is likely a crash.

 - The speed of the vehicle